Palpatine: The Bad Batch

 Palpatine appears in the first season of the 2021 animated series Star Wars: The Bad Batch.
 The series is set during (and immediately following) the events of the 2005 film Revenge of the Sith.
 The series' first episode depicts Palpatine's senate speech from the film in animated form, using the archive sound of McDiarmid's dialogue.
 As in the film, Palpatine orders the extermination of the Jedi and declares himself emperor.

+Palpatine appears in season 3, in which he inspects the progress of Project Necromancer's clone experiments under the supervision of Imperial scientist Dr. Hemlock.

 Obi-Wan Kenobi

 Palpatine appears in the sixth episode of the 2022 series Obi-Wan Kenobi.
 The series is set ten years after Revenge of the Sith.
 After Darth Vader is defeated by Obi-Wan Kenobi following their second duel, Palpatine contacts Vader in his Mustafar castle via hologram, questioning Vader's motives and loyalty when Vader reports that he will not rest until Obi-Wan is found.
 Vader reassures Palpatine that Obi-Wan does not mean anything, reaffirms his commitment to Palpatine and abandons his search.